The problem with pet shops

 Unlike a reputable breeder who carefully picks the two healthiest, friendliest rats, from the longest lived genetic lines, with which to breed, the rodent mills simply put a boy and girl together and wait for the babies.

-Pet shops will sell rats to anyone who has the money, do not keep in contact with the owners, do not ask more than a few basic questions at best, and have no real idea where the rat is going to end up.
+Pet shops, in contrast, will sell rats to anyone who has the money, they do not keep in contact with the owners, they do not ask more than a few basic questions at best, and they have no real idea where the rat is going to end up.

-Although some large chain pet shops now advocate buying rats in pairs, this is certainly not always enforced, and all it takes is for you to say you already have a rat at home and you can walk out with a lone rat.
+Although some large chain pet shops now advocate buying rats in pairs, this is certainly not always enforced, and all it takes is for you to say you already have a rat at home and you can walk out with a lone one easily; no-one is going to check, are they?

 Although pet shops should not sell animals to anyone under 16 without a parent being present, there are many reported cases where children as young as 13 have been able to walk in and buy a rat, without their parents knowledge.
 In one of these cases that came to light recently, the children then tried to drown the animal for fun.

-Pet shops have no restrictions on whether you can or can't breed their animals, and a good deal of people will buy rats from a pet shop with the aim to breed them and try to make money themselves.
+Pet shops have no restrictions on whether you can or can’t breed their animals once you buy them, and a good deal of people will buy rats from a pet shop with the aim to breed them and try to make money themselves.
 This obviously just continues the cycle of more poorly bred, unhealthy rats being brought into the world.
 The pet shop trade is hugely responsible for the rat over-population problem.

 Most rescuers will tell you that 95% of their rats originally came from pet shops.
 Rats from good breeders virtually never end up in rescue due to the breeder's policy of taking back any rats that end up being unwanted.

-Dumbos and top-eared There is a strange phenomenon going on with pet shops, whichstarted with my good friends at Pets At Home as they were one of the first large chains to catch on and begin selling dumbos, that dumbo rats and top eared rats are different species.
+Dumbos and top-eared There is a strange phenomenon going on with pet shops, which started with my good friends at Pets At Home (they were one of the first large chains to catch on and begin selling dumbos) that dumbo rats and top eared rats are different species.

 They are not.

-Both are rattus norvegicus, they are both exactly the same.
+Both are rattus norvegicus, they are both the same animal.
 The only difference is the position of their ears.
 Its like comparing a Doberman with cropped ears to one without, and saying this makes them a different species or breed.

-The reason pet shops perpetuate this lie is that they, for some reason, charge almost twice as much for dumbo eared rats as they do for top eared.
-This comes down to the fact that dumbo rats, to most of the general public, are still considered a 'novelty' and people will pay through the nose for them.
+This myth sprung up as a result of Pets At Home originally charging almost twice as much for dumbo eared rats as they did for top eared.
+This was due to the fact that dumbo rats, to most of the general public, were/are still considered a ‘novelty’ and people will pay more for anything they think is ‘different’.

-Pet shops know this, so they charge twice as much.
-Telling people that dumbos can't live with top eared ensures that someone buys two dumbos and spends more money.
-The same applies to hairless, which are also sold at sometimes three times the price of a regular rat.
+Telling people that dumbos can’t live with top eared ensures that someone buys two dumbos, rather than a dumbo and a top ear, and so spends more money.
+The same applies to hairless rats, which are sometimes sold by backyard breeders at three times the price of a regular rat.

 Good breeders do not supply pet shops Sometimes people say to me 'but my pet shop gets its rats from a local breeder, not a mill!
 They told me the breeder is really good!'.